 The Hemophilia Research Program is directed at advancing new therapies, evaluating novel aspects in hemophilia care, and creating new knowledge about the evolving needs of the aging patient with hemophilia.
 The program includes clinical trials as well as translational and basic research in hemophilia.
 Our patients have the opportunity to participate in cutting-edge research and contribute to scientific and medical knowledge in a variety of innovative ways.

-Our center stages clinical trials to study novel clotting factor preparations.
-The trials are industry-sponsored multi-center trials, carried out in a number of centers throughout the United States and around the world.
-Patient participation helps by developing new treatment options that may be more effective to stop bleeding, or provide longer lasting bleed protection.
-Trial implementation (from site initiation to first patient included) can take many months, since study protocols are rigorously examined for their validity and safety by our center and by the
+Our center stages clinical trials aimed at studying novel clotting factor preparations.
+The trials are industry-sponsored, multi-center trials carried out in a number of centers throughout the United States and around the world.
+Patient participation helps to develop new treatment options that may be more effective to stop bleeding, or provide longer lasting bleed protection.
+Trial implementation (from site initiation to first patient included) can take many months as study protocols are rigorously examined for their validity and safety by our center and by the

 Translational and Basic Research

-Joint Health and "Hemophilic Arthropathy in Adulthood"
+Joint health and "Hemophilic Arthropathy in Adulthood"